Stephan-Thomas/Stephan-Thomas/README.md

 - Other: Git (aka commit archaeology), Docker (pain in containers), Linux (because Windows cried too much)

 🔥 Fun Fact
-I don’t chase jobs — I build things that make jobs chase me.
+- I don’t chase jobs — I build things that make jobs chase me.

-📫 How to reach me: email me, but if you start with ‘Dear Sir/Madam’, I’m deleting it
+📫 How to reach me
+- email me, but if you start with ‘Dear Sir/Madam’, I’m deleting it

 <!---
 Stephan-Thomas/Stephan-Thomas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.